 In relation to the state, 338 Florida newborns suffered drug withdrawal in 2005.
 Ten years later, the number was 2,487.

 As the number of infants exposed to drug withdrawal grows, the increase in developmental and social emotional delays are becoming more prevalent in our early learning environments.
 Prevention and intervention are crucial to prevent children from following the same path as their parent.

 Recognizing that the pediatric primary care setting is the main gateway to access care for children and youth, the American Academy of Child and Adolescent Psychiatry (AACAP) and the American Academy of Pediatrics (AAP) have highlighted the need to address the mental health needs of children and adolescents in primary care settings.
 Based on their research and recommendations, NCEF has brought together key providers in the community to help shift the provision of mental health services in Collier County to an integrated primary care model.
 Since 2012, the initiative has been transforming and expanding mental and behavioral health care for at-risk children in Collier County.

 Dubbed “Beautiful Minds®,” the initiative strengthens links among health-care providers, community mental health professionals, social services and the public-school system.
-Under NCEF’s leadership, the David Lawrence Centers (DLC), FSU College of Medicine, Golisano Children’s Hospital, Healthcare Network of Southwest Florida, and the National Alliance on Mental Illness (NAMI) have worked together to reduce and eliminate duplication of services, maximize resources and increase the availability of high quality, best-practice approaches.
+Under NCEF’s leadership, the David Lawrence Centers (DLC), FSU College of Medicine, Golisano Children’s Hospital, Healthcare Network, and the National Alliance on Mental Illness (NAMI) have worked together to reduce and eliminate duplication of services, maximize resources and increase the availability of high quality, best-practice approaches.
 The partners have created Collier County’s first integrated care system, an organized coordination of primary and behavioral healthcare.
 Integrating mental health and primary care services in a culturally competent model produces the best outcomes and proves the most effective approach to caring for children with multiple healthcare needs.